shivamsoftwareartist/google_maps_app/readme.md

 - Complete the styling for the marker info window

-- Allow a user to search for stores in a zip code
+- Allow a user to search for stores in a zip code Done

 - Add a beautiful transition on the hover of an individual store